MicrosoftDocs/dataexplorer-docs/data-explorer/security-network-restrict-outbound-access.md

 ## Prerequisites

 * An Azure subscription.
 Create a [free Azure account](https://azure.microsoft.com/free/).
 * Access to an Azure Data Explorer cluster and database.
-If needed, create [a cluster and database](create-cluster-database-portal.md).
+If necessary, create [a cluster and database](create-cluster-database-portal.md).

 ## Run callout policy commands